NicoletFEAR/Tutorials/Programming101.md

     import com.revrobotics.CANSparkMaxLowLevel.MotorType;
 ```

-- This shows up as red & underlined because it is an error.
-VSCode is letting you know something is wrong.
+> :memo: **Note:** This shows up as red & underlined because it is an error.
+VSCode is letting you know something is wrong.<br>
-- The problem is that you referenced code libraries (com.revrobotics) that don't exist
+> The problem is that you referenced code libraries (com.revrobotics) that don't exist

 2. Import necessary libraries
 	- WPI>Manage Vendor Deps>Install new libraries (online)
 	- Paste in this url to install the library: https://www.revrobotics.com/content/sw/max/sdk/REVRobotics.json

 3. Set up and use a motor